 Anniversaries are meaningful milestones for employees.
 It’s a time to celebrate how far they’ve come and reflect back on how much they’ve contributed to the business.
-Anniversary reward programs provide the perfect opportunity to thank employees for their hard work and dedication, while positively influencing employee tenure rates.
+Years of service awards provide the perfect opportunity to thank employees for their hard work and dedication, while positively influencing employee tenure rates.

-An anniversary reward should map to the length of an employee’s tenure.
-To put this in simpler terms: the longer an employee has been at the company, the more significant their reward should be.
+Anniversary awards should map to the length of an employee’s tenure.
+To put this in simpler terms: the longer an employee has been at the company, the more significant their award should be.
 Imagine that you have an employee, we’ll call her Alex, who has been with her company for 10 years (way beyond the typical two to three year tenure of our current, millennial-driven workforce).
 She’s a consistently high performer and has stuck with the organization through all its highs and lows.
-Alex is looking forward to her upcoming anniversary because she’s expecting a personal, meaningful reward.
+Alex is looking forward to her upcoming anniversary because she’s expecting a personal, meaningful employee service award.

 Instead, she receives a plaque and a $50 dollar Amazon gift card.
 Can you blame her for being disappointed?
-This is why it’s critical to align the reward levels to tenure and to set reward values that are a fair representation of the employee’s service.
-It’s unfair for employees who have made meaningful contributions for many years to receive such an impersonal and forgettable reward.
+This is why it’s critical to align the award levels to tenure and to set award values that are a fair representation of the employee’s service.
+It’s unfair for employees who have made meaningful contributions for many years to receive such an impersonal and forgettable award.

 Instead, you may want to consider structuring your program to acknowledge anniversaries each year - especially in the first five years, which is likely to be the tenure range of most employees.
-And for very special milestones, such as the five-year or 10-year mark, you can provide more significant rewards.
-Another important note around timing your rewards: make sure you’re delivering rewards on the actual date of an employee’s anniversary instead of several days or weeks after the fact.
+And for very special milestones, such as the five-year or 10-year mark, you can provide more significant anniversary awards.
+Another important note around timing your awards: make sure you’re delivering awards on the actual date of an employee’s anniversary instead of several days or weeks after the fact.
 Otherwise, the reward loses its significance and creates a missed opportunity to acknowledge the employee in a personalized way.

 Managers have a significant amount of influence on their employees - at some point in their career, one in two employees have left their jobs to get away from their manager.
 That’s why receiving acknowledgement from a manager who has a strong relationship with their employee can be especially impactful and show the employee that they’re seen and valued on their anniversary date.
 If you’re interested in learning more about the power behind manager-driven programs, our Co-Founder Kevin Yip shares his POV on this topic in this blog post.

-Your anniversary reward program should reflect the desires of your workforce.
+Your anniversary award program should reflect the desires of your workforce.
 Even basic information, such as the general demographics of your employees, can be a huge driving factor in shaping your program.
 Let’s say the majority of your incoming workforce is comprised of millennials.
-Research has shown that experiences resonate with this generation, so you may want to consider experiential rewards for your anniversary gifts.
+Research has shown that experiences resonate with this generation, so you may want to consider the gift of experiences as a service award idea.
 As we found in this recent survey, ~3 in 4 millennials prefer experiences over gift cards, which might influence your gifting strategy.

 If your company leaders are worried about retention, there’s a lot of research that demonstrates the positive effects of expressing gratitude on retention KPIs.
 Or if your CEO has positioned employer branding as a top priority, consider the social currency and virality of positive anniversary award experiences.
 Check out our client PagerDuty celebrating their anniversary program on Twitter as a tool for attracting top talent.